 Syncro: onboarding migration into their platform, then operational.
 Per-tech monthly that scales with hiring.

 Morton Command Center: 2-4 weeks from discovery to live.
-Flat fee.
+Flat-rate pricing — no per-seat, per-client, or per-invoice fees.
+See current pricing on the homepage → The Founding Five program is active — the first customers lock in their rate for the lifetime of their account.
 Your tools stay independent — change any single one later without redoing the workspace.

 Related solutions